parthdodia/WebScrapping/README.md

    This will scrap out the first value from the mentioned class.
 9. Similarly, you can scrap different information of your choice.
 I scraped headings and summary.
 10. Make adjustments to your spider and run the file.

+All lines between ' ' are codes to be executed.
+You can change the name of project, spider, website accordingly.